khenriks/mp3fs/INSTALL.md

 Prerequisites
 -------------

-mp3fs uses FFMEG lib for decoding/encoding.
+ffmpegfs uses FFMEG lib for decoding/encoding.
 It requires the following
 libraries:

 * gcc and g++ compilers